 Inpatient treatment is a residential program that provides 24-hour care to individuals struggling with addiction.
 This type of treatment is highly structured and often includes individual therapy sessions, group counseling services, addiction education, and relapse prevention planning.

-Outpatient treatment is a non-residential treatment program that allows individuals to receive addiction treatment while continuing to live at home.
+Outpatient treatment is a non-residential outpatient treatment program that allows individuals to receive addiction treatment while continuing to live at home.
 Outpatient services are often more flexible and less intensive than inpatient treatment but still provides access to a range of therapeutic services without the need for a dedicated treatment facility.

-Medication-assisted treatment involves the use of medication like methadone to help individuals manage withdrawal symptoms and cravings associated with their substance abuse treatment.
+Medication-assisted treatment involves the use of medication like suboxone to help individuals manage withdrawal symptoms and cravings associated with their substance abuse treatment.
 MAT may also include behavioral therapy and counseling to help individuals address the root causes of their addiction.

 12-Step programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), are peer support groups that provide individuals with a supportive community of peers who are also in recovery.
 These programs often involve group meetings and working through the 12 steps of recovery.